Textual Healing PR Edinburgh Fringe roster 2024

 1 – 25 August (not 12)

-Sasha Ellen is back with a brand new hour of jokes about her teenage old sibling, becoming a childfree MILF and the roadblocks of her thirties.
+Sasha Ellen is back with a brand-new hour of jokes about her teenage old sibling, becoming a childfree MILF and the roadblocks of her thirties.
 Sasha has been nominated for Best Show at Leicester Comedy Festival, and her last stand-up show, When Life Gives You Ellens, Make Ellenade, was filmed by Next Up and will be released on the platform shortly.
-Sasha’s jokes have appeared in the Best Jokes of the Fringe collections of The Times and The Telegraph, and she has appeared on Times Radio and BBC Radio Scotland.
+Sasha’s jokes have appeared in the Best Jokes of the Fringe collections of The Times and The Telegraph and she has appeared on Times Radio and BBC Radio Scotland.
 She co-wrote a sitcom shortlisted for BAFTA’s Rocliffe Competition (TV Comedy) and has written material for BBC Radio 4 Extra.

 Sasha is a professional Dungeon Master, whose Dungeons and Dragons style, comedy game show, Character Building Experience (CBE) was shortlisted for the Broadway World Comedy Award.
 CBE is back at the Fringe this year!